 Migration and Health

-The 10th Summer Institute on Migration and Global Health is being held in Oakland and Berkeley, June 22-25, 2015.
+The 10th Summer Institute on Migration and Global Health is being held in Oakland, June 22-25, 2015.
 The Summer Institute is organized by the Health Initiative of the Americas of UC Berkley School of Public Health, in partnership with the UCGHI-COEMH and the Migration and Health Research Center.
 Flier »

 More information and to register: